503N-FakeNewsDetection-Org/fakenewsdetection_app/README.md

    python image_model/app.py
    python main/app.py
    ```
-   OR: Dockerize and run locally (from repo root):
+   OR: Dockerize and run locally (from repo root): (Don't forget to modify the Dockerfiles so they expose the correct port you defined, as well as the uvicorn CMD at the end):
    ```bash
    docker-compose -f main/docker-compose.yml up --build
    ```